jack421myhre/09-README-generator/README.md

-# Professional README Generator
+# Team Profile Generator
 [![License: Unlicense](https://img.shields.io/badge/license-Unlicense-blue.svg)](http://unlicense.org/)
 ## Description
-This tool allows users to generate a README directly from the command line after answering 10 questions.
-This README was generated using this tool!
+This project dynamically generates a page for you and your team.
+It tracks the role, ID numbers, emails, github profiles, and schools based on the type of employee created.
 ## Table of Contents
 * [Installation](#installation)
 * [Usage](#usage)